fyrkov/refcards/AWS/EFS.md

 * General Purpose performance mode - lo latency
 * Max I/O performance mode - hi throughput and ops/sec

+#### Throughput modes
+* Bursting.
+System's throughput scales as the amount of data stored in the standard storage class grows.
+* Provisioned Throughput.
+Instantly provision the throughput of your file system (in MiB/s) independent of the amount of data stored.

 #### EFS Infrequent Access (EFS IA)
 EFS IA is a storage class that provides price/performance that is cost-optimized for files, not accessed every day, with storage prices up to 92% lower compared to EFS Standard.